rerun-io/rerun/design/space_views.md

 Second, the expectations around how to navigate a 2D visualization are quite different from how I expect to navigate a 3D visualization.

 ### Registering
-Registration happens on startup in the viewer owned `SpaceViewClassRegistry`.
+Registration happens on startup in the Viewer owned `SpaceViewClassRegistry`.
-The viewer registers all builtin Space View Classes and users may add new types at any point in time.
+The Viewer registers all builtin Space View Classes and users may add new types at any point in time.

 ### Systems